Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ## 3.0.0 Backup Procedure

 All non-temporary datasets are included in backups.
-After every backup the TrueNAS configuration is also saved to a secure location such as a password manager.
+After every backup the **TrueNAS configuration file** is also saved to a secure location such as a password manager.

 ### 3.1.0 External USB Hard Drive